 When starting a model for the first time a Docker container image containing all relevant files is created.
 This image includes the needed C# runtime, model code, GIS files and the SimConfig description.
 Once the image has been created, it is stored and can be reused.
 This results in subsequent runs starting almost immediately.
-After the model container has been started.
-MARS LIFE will automatically begin the model initialization by creating all layers in the order of their dependencies and by using the mapped GIS and time-series files.
+After the model container has been started, MARS LIFE will automatically begin the model initialization by creating all layers in the order of their dependencies and by using the mapped GIS and time-series files.
 When the layers have been put together, LIFE instantiates all agents according to the mapping created in the SHUTTLE tool.
-The duration of this initialization phase may differ greatly depending on the model and dataset size.
-The ARS AfricaE model for instance takes around 7 minutes to initialize when executed in a single LaverContainer.